Click here to download a PDF of this information.

 These medications are proteins, which our bodies might identify as foreign invaders and then develop antibodies to fight them off, which can diminish the drug’s effectiveness over time.
 If you take a break from the medication and then try to resume it, what worked wonderfully for you before might not work the next time you take it because of these antibodies.
 This means that it is extremely important that you only stop treatment if your physician advises you to do so.
 Stopping a treatment because you are feeling well might result in that drug not working to make you feel well again in the future.

-Humira® (and its biosimilars), Entyvio®, Simponi®, Stelara®, Skyrizi®, and Omvoh™ are available for self-administration under the skin (subcutaneous).
-Remicade® (and its biosimilars), Entyvio®, and Stelara®IV are available as intravenous (IV) infusion by a healthcare professional.
+Humira® (and its biosimilars), Entyvio®, Simponi®, Stelara® (and its biosimilar), Skyrizi®, and Omvoh™ are available for self-administration under the skin (subcutaneous).
+Remicade® (and its biosimilars, except Remsima™SC), Entyvio®, Stelara®IV, and Wezlana™IV are available as intravenous (IV) infusion by a healthcare professional.
 The dosage of both types can be in various intervals, depending on the medication and the response.
+In some cases, you might need to start on a biologic medication by receiving it as an IV infusion and then move on to subcutaneous injection for maintenance.

 One tool to help physicians be sure that patients are on the right medication at the right dose is Therapeutic Drug Monitoring (TDM), which involves laboratory testing to determine the level of the drug in the system.
 A second vital test is fecal calprotectin, which measures an inflammatory substance in your stool.
 A gastroenterologist assesses these results in the context of a person’s symptoms at specific periods during the treatment schedule.